BabylonJSGuide/docampus/content/babylon101/model/first_app.md

-# Getting Started
+# Getting Started - Working with Models
-## Display on a Website
-## From Playground to HTML
+## A Web Application Template

-You will have seen that the format needed for any code on the playground is
+You will have seen that the template needed for any code on the playground is
 ```javascript
 var createScene = function() {
     var scene = new BABYLON.Scene(engine);